MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/get-started-windows-365-business.md

 Users can select **Open in browser** to open their Cloud PC.

 > [!NOTE]
-> Mobile devices aren’t currently supported to use browser to open the Cloud PC.
-Remote Desktop app is supported.
+> Mobile devices aren’t currently supported for using a browser to open Cloud PC.
+The Remote Desktop app is supported.

 #### User actions